dftbplus/recipes/docs/transport/carbon2d-trans.rst

 Preparing the structure
 ------------------------

-When we run a transport calculation with open boundary conditions, the geometric structure specified in the input needs to obey some rules.
+When we run a transport calculation with open boundary conditions, the geometry specified in the input needs to obey some rules (see :ref:`specifying-geometry`).
 The system must consist of an extended device (or molecule) region, and two or more semi-infinite bulk contacts.
 The bulk contacts are described by providing two *principal layers* for each contact.

 A *Principal Layer (PL)* is defined as a contiguous group of atoms that have finite interaction only with atoms belonging to adjacent PLs.
 In a sense, a PL is a generalisation of the idea of nearest neighbour atoms to the idea of nearest neighbour blocks.
 The PL partitioning in the electrodes is used by the code to retrieve a description of the bulk system.
-PLs may be defined, as we will see, in the extended device region to take advantage of the iterative Green function solver algorithm.
+PLs may be defined, as we will see, in the extended device region to take advantage of the iterative Green's function solver algorithm.

-Additional information about the definition of PLs, contacts and extended device region can be found in the manual and in the on-line recipes.
+Additional information about the definition of PLs, contacts and extended device region can be found in the manual.

 In the case of an ideal one-dimensional system, all the PLs are identical.
 The system we start with is an infinite armchair graphene nanoribbon (AGR),